merl1n0/infn-oar-bulk-actions/README.md

 These command line scripts allow to execute a set of actions in bulk against the [INFN Open Access Repository](https://www.openaccessrepository)  (or any [Zenodo](https://zenodo.org) based one) from a list of records stored in a [YAML](https://yaml.org) file.
 Currently the supported actions are:

 - `deposit`       - deposit (upload) files and register related metadata
 - `delete`        - delete deposited record
 - `publish`       - make public (publish) an already deposited record
-- `list`    - returns the list of depositions (draft | published )of the user
+- `list`          - returns the list of depositions (draft | published) of the user
+- `list-requests` - returns the list of pending requests for a given community
 - `curate`        - (for community curators) allow to accept/reject published records into a given community
 - `search`        - returns a list of records (in YAML format) that satisfy a set of given criteria

 ... to be continued